awagen/kolibri/kolibri-fleet-zio/README.md

 - build jar (from root folder; find it in target folder of kolibri-fleet-zio sub-folder afterwards): ```./scripts/buildKolibriFleetZIOJar.sh```
 - build docker image for local usage (kolibri-fleet-zio sub-folder): ```docker build . -t kolibri-fleet-zio:0.1.5```
 - startup via docker-compose (kolibri-fleet-zio sub-folder): ```docker-compose up```
+- to consider when starting up prometheus / response-juggler as defined in the docker-compose file (otherwise just comment out):
+  - for prometheus to start up, create folder named ```data``` in prometheus folder before executing docker-compose up.
+  - response-juggler is started up as an easy mock of a search system, to test the workflow or requesting, parsing and computation steps.
+The type of data returned is configured via environment variables.
+    For details check the repo ```https://github.com/awagen/response-juggler```.
+    Make sure that the config is set such that it contains the same product_ids that are used within the judgement file referenced in the job definition in case you want to test calculations of IR metrics.

 ## Notes on local execution with access to AWS account
 One way to enable container access to AWS account (e.g as for writing results into S3 bucket or similar),